-A control point is the location of the radio operator responsible for proper operation of a transmitter.
-Radio stations in the Aviation Services must be provided with a control point at the location of the transmitting equipment, unless otherwise specifically authorized.
-Additional control points at other locations may be authorized.
+A Control Point is the location at which the radio operator responsible for assuring proper operation of a transmitter is located.
+Radio Stations in the Aviation Services must be provided with a control point at the location of the transmitting equipment, unless otherwise specifically authorized.
+Additional control points at locations other than the transmitter location may be authorized.
 All such additional control points shall be shown on the station authorization (license).
-A control point must meet the following conditions: